durian888/python_lesson_fake_data/07-defensive.md

 In practice,
 scientists tend to do the following:

+0.  *Create and test with artificial data*
+	While we write our program, we should create artifical data that mimics our expected real data but exaggerates the features we wish to detect.
+By doing this, we have a way of validating that our program is actually performing the processing we want as the exaggerated features should show a strong response in the programs output.
+We need to create a range of artifical data so that we can confirm that our program correctly responds to a range of different inputs.
+	Additionally we should create "null data" that consist of only noise so we can check that that the program does not produce false postives.
+	Artifical data can be made by a range of methods ranging from injecting artifical signals into your experimental setup to data generated entirely in software.
+	If, when tested with artifical data, our program, fails to perform as expected we need first to confirm the validity of the artificial data before investigating why our program is not behaving as expected.
+After being well tested, a set of artifical data becomes a valuable asset as it can be used to repeatedly validate a program as it evolves over time.

 1.  *Test with simplified data.*
     Before doing statistics on a real data set, we should try calculating statistics for a single record,